 Not all was plain sailing for F#, C# and .NET at Microsoft in the F# 3.0 period.
 This stemmed largely from seismic shifts within the industry itself, with the rise of mobile and cloud computing.
-The iPhone was launched in 2007 and a
+The iPhone was launched in 2007 and a massive change began in the industry.

-75 Ross McKinlay is also famous in the F# community for humorous applications of F# type providers including encoding "choose your own adventure" games in the autocomplete-menus made available to the programmer via the compile-time meta-programming machinery that integrates with the IDE.
-Choose Your Own Adventure Type Provider, Ross McKinlay, July 2013, http://www.pinksquirrellabs.com/post/2013/07/29/Choose-Your-Own-Adventure-Type-Provider.aspx massive change began in the industry.
 Around 2011, .NET hit serious hurdles inside Microsoft.
 For Windows 8, the Windows team needed to reassess programmability in the light of the "consumer app" model being so successful on the iPhone and iPad.
 As part of this, the Windows team decided to embrace HTML5 and JavaScript as a first-class language for Windows programmability, and Windows 8 eventually supported C#, JavaScript and C++ as the main programming languages for "Windows Store" apps.
-This was seen by many external observers as a "retreat" from .NET, even though C# was the most popular language for Windows Store app development.
+This was seen by many external observers as a "retreat" from .NET, even thoug C# was the most popular language for Windows Store app development.
 This perception was reinforced when the development of Silverlight, the browser-hosted version of .NET, was halted.
 Further, seeing the threat from the iPhone, iPad and Android, the Windows team wanted to focus on consumer applications rather than enterprise.

 For F# at Microsoft this posed a series of challenging issues.
 Within the company's product range, F# was positioned as "functional programming for the enterprise" at a time where enterprise programming became less important to company strategy, despite the enterprise sector sustaining up to 95% of company profits through "platform pull-through".
 For internal political reasons, DevDiv didn't feel able to push F# as a choice for app programming on to the powerful Windows team.
 Fortunately, F# continued to receive good backing from DevDiv.
 While a reduction in resourcing occurred, and the pressure was considerable, the team were given the resources to deliver the F# 3.0 feature set at high quality, and subsequently F# 3.1 and so on.
-However, things were undoubtedly changing in the computing landscape and many projects at Microsoft were affected.
-There was a causal connection from Steve Jobs' success with the iPhone to pressure on many technologies at Microsoft.
+Kevin Ransom joined the